-FIT’s History of Art Department offers more than 20 courses, representing the arts of Western and non-Western cultures, from Africa, Asia, Central and South America, Europe, and the United States.
-You can explore art from the prehistoric to the postmodern, or study the history of architecture, costume, industrial design, photography, and textiles.
+FITís History of Art Department offers courses on the arts of Europe, Asia, the Americas, Africa, and the Pacific Islands.
+You can study art from the prehistoric to the postmodern, as well as the specific histories of architecture, costume and fashion, industrial design, photography, and textiles.

 In the international art capital that is New York City, an array of world-class museums and galleries become your extended campus.
 With your professors and classmates and on your own, youíll develop an in-depth understanding of what you see in the cityís great institutions and in the latest contemporary art galleries.